mdpiper/grib-helper-lib/README.md

 built on the C version of the
 [ECMWF GRIB-API](https://software.ecmwf.int/wiki/display/GRIB/Home).
-The IDL routines mirror those of the low-level ECMWF API, so it requires a bit of programming to get even simple information from a GRIB file.
+The IDL routines mirror those of the low-level ECMWF API, so it requires a bit of programming to get even basic information from a GRIB file.

 The following routines,
 built with IDL's GRIB API,
 make it easier
-to get information from a GRIB file:
+to work with GRIB files:

 * `GRIB_INVENTORY`: Creates an inventory of a GRIB file, returned as a string array.
 This is similar to using